-To do so, select the I will setup default content option when creating a block:
+To do so, select I will setup default content when creating a block:

 After adding the block, click into it and you'll notice a Default View is automatically selected.
-Go ahead and associate your desired default content to this View.
+Associate your desired default content to this View.

 Preview Dynamic Content